moliveri1618/porcodio/README.md

 file org info:

-├── app                     # Contains the main application files │   ├── __init__.py         # This file makes "app" a Python package
+├── api                     # Contains the main application files │   ├── __init__.py         # This file makes "app" a Python package
 │   ├── main.py             # Initializes the FastAPI application
 │   ├── dependencies.py     # Defines dependencies used by the routers